Techassi/hfu-imgcomp/assign1/README.md

 - Click: `click`.
 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary. ([PyPI](https://pypi.org/project/click/))

-Exact version numbers can be found in [requirements.txt](../requirements.txt).
-After the installation of the dependencies, we `cd` into the `assign1` folder:
+All dependencies (which include indirect dependencies) and their exact version numbers can be found in [requirements.txt](../requirements.txt).
+After the installation of the dependencies, we `cd` into the `assign1` folder

 ```shell
 cd assign1